 San Francisco Traditional Jazz Foundation.

-Photo credit for home page teaser image: Dancers at Spider Kelly’s, 1913.
+Photo credit for home page image: Dancers at Spider Kelly’s, 1913.
 Photo courtesy Jazz on the Barbary Coast by Tom Stoddard

 Text based on Riverwalk Jazz script by Margaret Moos Pick© 2010